Everest Base Camp Trek

 - Domestic Flight Ticket & domestic Airport Tax

-- 3 nights star hotel accommodation in Kathmandu on twin sharing basis with breakfast
+- 3 nights 3-star hotel accommodation in Kathmandu on twin-sharing basis with breakfast

-- Sagarmatha/Everest National Park and TIMS (Trekkers’ Information Management System) Permit
+- Sagarmatha/Everest National Park and TIMS (Trekkers’ Information Management System) Permits.

 - All accommodations will be Tea Houses and Lodges during the trek

-- An experienced guide who is licensed by the government
+- An experienced guide who the government licenses

-- A porter Available to carry your luggage during the trek
+- A porter is Available to carry your luggage during the trek.
+One porter assists two clients.

 - Farewell dinner in a typical Nepali restaurant

-- All expenses related to staff (wages, accommodation, meals, gear, insurance, and required medications will be covered.)
+- All expenses related to Guide and Porter (including wages, accommodation, meals, gear, insurance, and required medications will be covered.)

-- Eco Nepal Trekkers Duffle bag available and give return after trip
+- Eco Nepal Trekkers’ Duffel bag is available and can be returned after the trek.

 - Nepal entry visa fee